 One visit to the Emergency Room can result in a patient receiving several bills.
 There is almost always one from the facility itself (the building where you were treated), another from the physician group that the treating doctor belongs to, and possibly a third from an anesthesia group that was involved.

 Because these bills are from separate business entities (a hospital, a physician group, and an anesthesia group), they may not all be in-network.
 You should check each explanation of benefits (EOB) to see how each service processed.
+Learn more about how to review medical bills here.

 If the Emergency Room was in-network and you were there for an emergency, you may have some options.